 As one of Wisconsin’s largest regional health care systems, we offer:

 Often, crepitus is harmless.
 It happens when air seeps into the soft tissues around the joint (such as the kneecap).
-When you bend the joint, the air bubbles burst, and you hear a cracking sound.
+When you bend the joint, the air bubbles burst, and you hear a bone cracking sound.

 While most crepitus is harmless, some forms of crepitus signal a problem.
 If the popping or crunching sound comes with pain, you should see a doctor to evaluate the cause.